16.3h | 1993 | Hanoverian Stallion

 - 1st check (Required): 14-16 days post ovulation – optimum time for vet to pinch off a twin if more than a single ovulation is noted.

 - 2nd check (Recommended): 28 days post ovulation – to confirm a viable pregnancy as the heartbeat normally appears by day 25.

 - 3rd check (Recommended): 35-40 days post ovulation – to confirm maintained pregnancy prior to endometrial cup formation.
 Mares that slip foals early may not come back into heat.

 - 4th check (Required): 55-60 days post ovulation – final confirmation of pregnancy in its critical first trimester.

-Dutch Warmblood Studbook in North America (KWPN-NA): Offspring out of KWPN mares and by stallions approved with an Erkend Studbook (including Contucci) are eligible for Register A papers.
+- KWPN-NA: Offspring out of KWPN-NA mares and by stallions approved with an Erkend Studbook (such as Contucci) are eligible for Register A papers.

 - SWANA: Contucci offspring out of SWANA mares are eligible for full registration.

 - American Hanoverian Society (AHS) Yearling & 2-Year Old Futurity: Yearling and 2-Year Old Contucci offspring that are AHS registered, Hanovarian Verband registered, AHS Certificate of Pedigree, or American Rhineland registered are eligible for participation.
 For additional information and futurity guidelines click HERE.